Alpine Skills Weekend 2024

 - Descending: rappelling (v-thread, bollards, etc) – time permitting

-- Use of avalanche gear (optional) – time permitting
+- Use of avalanche gear – time permitting

-- Intro to ice climbing (optional) – time and weather permitting
+- Intro to ice climbing – time and weather permitting

 Experience and Equipment

 No prior experience is required for ASW.
 Participants must obtain (rent, borrow, buy) general mountaineering equipment and winter clothing for possible extreme severe weather conditions.
 Some equipment (axes, boots, crampons) is available to borrow from the PATC-MS Gear Locker.
-Rental gear is available in North Conway at International Mountain Equipment (IME), Eastern Mountain Sports (EMS), and REI.
+Rental gear is available in North Conway at International Mountain Equipment (IME) and REI.

-Want to get an idea what you’ll need?
-Check out the basic ASW gear list
+Want an idea of what you’ll need?
+Check out the basic ASW gear list.